copsahl/Quarantine-Programs/README.md

 ## Remote Madlibs
 Let a friend connect to your device and have fun doing random madlibs.
 (Made to entertain my girlfriend Part II)

+To add your own madlib, follow the format in madlibs.txt :)